coelhotv/ai-agent-squad/README.md

 ```

 The server will be running and accessible at `http://localhost:8000`.
+If you exported `PERPLEXITY_API_KEY`, Docker Compose will pass it into the container automatically (see `docker-compose.yml`).

 ### Step 5: Monitor Tasks